builder555/shearwater/README.md

 - [ ] ensure proper UX:
     - [x] progress bar when downloading manifest
     - [ ] when fetching new dives - sort them by date
-    - [ ] display progress bar when downloading logs:
+    - [x] display progress bar when downloading logs
-        - when decoding records, each entry is a 10s chunk (based on sample rate)
-        - take duration, divide by sample rate to get a rough idea of how many entries there are
     - [x] display a message when no dives are stored
     - [ ] compact view for log manifest
     - [ ] use color to indicate computer connected or not